 Set Goals, Objectives and Timelines

-Most of the times, when we think about allowing our teams to innovate, we freak out because that seems like we have opened ourselves up to a blank check and endless meandering down interesting pathways and through countless pointless changes.
+Most of the time, when we think about allowing our teams to innovate, we freak out because that seems like we have opened ourselves up to a blank check and endless meandering down interesting pathways and through countless pointless changes.

 By beginning any project with a clear outline of the goals, objectives and timelines, every decision that the executives and the project teams make in regards to a project can be made in the context of what the established measurements of success have been established.

 To ensure that this doesn’t arise in your projects, you should build in milestones, check-ins, and meetings along the way where your progress is measured against your outcomes.
-Planning in this context will enable you to much more successfully focus your teams and your managers.
+Planning in this context will enable you to much more successfully focus on your teams and your managers.

 Plan and Initiate